vladak/shield/README.md

 ## Software/firmware install

-Firstly, the microcontroller needs to be converted to run CircuitPython 9.x (for the `circup` to work with web workflow).
+Firstly, the microcontroller needs to be converted to run CircuitPython (for the `circup` to work with web workflow).
 To do that, for ESP32 V2, I chose the [command line `esptool`](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/command-line-esptool) on a Linux computer (since macOS appeared to have flaky serial connection for some reason), however these days it can be done using [Web Flasher](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) in Chrome.
 For ESP32-S2 (QtPy) this procedure is simpler.

-Once CicuitPython is installed, perform the initial set up by [creating the `settings.toml` file](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/setting-up-web-workflow
+If ESP32 V2 is used, perform the initial set up by [creating the `settings.toml` file](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/setting-up-web-workflow
-) in the root directory (using `screen` when the board is connected via USB data cable):
+) in the root directory (using `screen` when the board is connected via USB data cable) to enable web workflow:
 ```
 f = open('settings.toml', 'w')
 f.write('CIRCUITPY_WIFI_SSID = "wifissid"\n')